FabrWill/gympass/README.md

 This to-do list outlines the key tasks required to develop the backend and customer flow for the application, focusing on map interaction and service scheduling.

+### Customer Flow Development

+- [ ] **Map Interface Implementation:**

+  - [x] Implement functionality to display markers for gyms and studios on the map.
+  - [ ] Implement a functionality to click on markers to open the scheduling and signature details
+  - [ ] Integrate with backend to validate if is a valid partner and only show then

+- [ ] **Service Listing and Details:**

+  - [ ] Create components to list services by user.
+  - [ ] Create a template to check info about the signed service
+  - [ ] Create Atomicity to reuse this component for scheduling a service

+- [ ] **Scheduling and Sign System:**
+  - [ ] Develop a system to user see how much of discount they can have and to schedule and sign some services and gym's
+  - [ ] Create a Schedule calendar to user see which times is the most popular
+  - [ ] Integrate with backend.

 ### Backend Development

 - [ ] **Set Up Backend Environment:**